flrs/caiso_wind_forecast/README.md

 tracking experiments.

-The motivation for this project is to explore the capabilities (and limits) of the [Modeltime](https://business-science.github.io/modeltime/) time series machine learning library and to get a feeling for the challenges of modelling an electricity grid.
+The motivation for this project is to explore the capabilities (and limits) of the [Modeltime](https://business-science.github.io/modeltime/) time series machine learning library and to get a feeling for the challenges of modelling a part of the electricity grid.

 ## Overview